benlug/computational_data_analysis/README.md

 ## makefiles

-The script, exercise and solution folder contain a makefile for quick and easy rendering of all rmds.
+The script, exercise and solution folder contain a makefile for quick and easy rendering of all rmds within that folder.